-What I think important to be understood is, that the active power that gathers is always grace&#8212;love.
+What I think important to be understood is, that the active power that gathers is always grace -- love.
 Separation from evil may be called for.
 In particular states of the church, when evil is come in, it may characterise very much the path of the saints.
 It may be, that through many acting under the same convictions at the same time, this may form a nucleus.
 But this in itself is never a gathering power.
 Holiness may attract when a soul is in movement of itself.
 But power to gather, is in grace, in love working; if you please, faith working by love.
 Look at all the history of the church of God in all ages, and you will find this to be the case.
 Grace is the formative power of unity, where it does not exist.
 I take for granted here that Christ is owned as the centre.
 If evil exist, it may gather out of that evil, but the gathering power is love.
-The paper which I would pass under review is a tract, which, from circumstances, is not unknown: &#8220;Separation from Evil, God&#8217;s Principle of Unity.&#8221; I trust I should have grace to acknowledge error where I thought there was such, and I am sure I owe it to the Lord to do so; but my object here is somewhat larger.
-That tract refers to the state of the church of God at large, and not any particular member of it*;* but as one part of truth corrects an evil, so another, by its operation on the soul, may enlarge the sphere, and strengthen the energy of good.
-There are two great principles in God&#8217;s nature,
+The paper which I would pass under review is a tract, which, from circumstances, is not unknown: "Separation from Evil, God's Principle of Unity".
+I trust I should have grace to acknowledge error where I thought there was such, and I am sure I owe it to the Lord to do so; but my object here is somewhat larger.
+That tract refers to the state of the church of God at large, and not any particular member of it; but as one part of truth corrects an evil, so another, by its operation on the soul, may enlarge the sphere, and strengthen the energy of good.
+There are two great principles in God's nature,

-| This paper, though issued a good deal later in date, is inserted as being the natural supplement to the foregoing tract.&#8212;Ed.
+¦This paper, though issued a good deal later in date, is inserted as being the natural supplement to the foregoing tract. -- Ed.

 {367}